TNolan01/player_track/README.md

 </ul>

-<span style="color:#56a832; font-weight:bold; font-size:16px">Match Dashboard</span>
+<span style="color:#ebd80c; font-weight:bold; font-size:16px">Match Dashboard</span>
 <ul>
 <li>The admin has the ability to create a new match and update and delete an existing match fixture.
-The dashboard only displays games whos date is current and it only lists the next 5 fixtures.
+The dashboard only displays games with a date that is current and it only lists the next 5 fixtures.
 Fixtures older than 'todays' date are not displayed.</li>

 <br>
 <p align="center" width="100%">